Kiichi Kunimoto: RIZIN Fighting Federation

 Kunimoto made the move and signed with Rizin Fighting Federation.
 He made his against Satoru Kitaoka on December 29, 2017, at RIZIN World Grand Prix 2017: 2nd Round in a 75kg catchweight bout.
 Kunimoto won the fight by unanimous decision.

 Bellator MMA

 In April 2019, news surfaced that Kunimoto had signed a contract with Bellator MMA.
 In his promotional debut, Kunimoto faced Ed Ruth at Bellator 224 on July 12, 2019 and lost the fight via TKO in the second round.

 As the sophomore bout of his Bellator tenure, Kunimoto was expected to face Neiman Gracie at Bellator 236 on December 21, 2019.
 However, Gracie had to withdraw from the bout due to an injury and was replaced by Jason Jackson.
 He lost the fight via unanimous decision.

 Rizin FF

 Kunimoto returned to Rizin in order to face Takahiro Kawanaka on November 28, 2021 at Rizin Trigger 1.
 He won the bout via first-round submission.

 Kunimoto then faced Daichi Abe at Rizin 34 – Osaka on March 20, 2022.
 He lost the fight via unanimous decision.

+On April 1, 2023 at Rizin 41 – Osaka, Kunimoto lost to Keita Nakamura via second round TKO stoppage after being dropped with a right straight and getting finished with a soccer kick.